The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 """

-logger = global_logger.logger
+logger = global_logger

 global_logger.enable_logging(log_to_screen=True)

-sc_info = "Supply chain configuration: \n"
+parts = ["Supply chain configuration: "]

 info_keys = ['num_of_nodes', 'num_of_links', 'num_suppliers','num_manufacturers', 'num_distributors', 'num_retailers']